Guests in the Boardroom

 Arab-American writer, Khalil Gibran (1883-1931) wrote “If it were not for guests all houses would be graves”.
 The sentiment may seem be a bit extreme, but speaks to the idea of isolation from the world.
 I wonder if there is a message here for non-profit board “houses”?

-There are some thoughtful writings on the pros and cons of open meetings, meetings that can allow members or even the public to attend.[1]In the USA some states have passed legislation requiring non-profits to have open meetings in some circumstances.
-For a Canadian perspective on open meetings on see Elizabeth McFaul, The Case for … Continue reading And, it is not unusual for boards to seek external expertise on specific issues.
-Asking a lawyer, accountant or governance consultant to a meeting is a relatively commonplace occurrence in the life of a board.[2]Most boards want to hear directly, not through their Executive Director or CEO, from their auditors and their their lawyers.
-Fundraising and HR consultants and marketing expert and and governance … Continue reading
+There are some thoughtful writings on the pros and cons of open meetings, meetings that can allow members or even the public to attend.((In the USA some states have passed legislation requiring non-profits to have open meetings in some circumstances.
+For a Canadian perspective on open meetings on see Elizabeth McFaul, The Case for Open Board Meetings, Imagine Canada Blog, June 28, 2016.
+Her article provides an example of a open meeting policy.
+Here is another from Baycrest Health in Ontario)) And, it is not unusual for boards to seek external expertise on specific issues.
+Asking a lawyer, accountant or governance consultant to a meeting is a relatively commonplace occurrence in the life of a board.((Most boards want to hear directly, not through their Executive Director or CEO, from their auditors and their their lawyers.
+Fundraising and HR consultants and marketing expert and and governance consultants are the most common categories of invited boardroom guests.
+Even where some of this expertise resides on the board, there is value in hearing an impartial perspective even if the advice received does not affect the outcome of a decision.))

 From my experience non-profit boards can easily become insular in their outlook, focused as they often are on their fiduciary responsibilities.
 Even strategic work can be blinkered when it serves to protect or enhance the organization.
 Might guests, either friends or compatriots, have a role to play in insuring that those governing have a good view of the landscape beyond the boardroom?